Basilica of Our Lady of Guadalupe: Capilla de Indios (Indian Chapel)

-It is a temple built in 1649 by Luis Lasso de la Vega.
-According to tradition, it housed the image of Saint Mary of Guadalupe from 1695 to 1709 —the year in which it was transferred to the temple known as the Old Basilica— and the standard of Miguel Hidalgo from 1853 to 1896.
+It is a church built in 1649 by Luis Lasso de la Vega.
+According to tradition, it housed the image of Our Lady of Guadalupe from 1695 to 1709 —the year in which it was transferred to the church known as the Old Basilica— and the standard of Miguel Hidalgo from 1853 to 1896.
 The name is due to the fact that this chapel was originally built for the cult of the indigenous population to the Virgin.
-The foundations of the first two temples dedicated to the Virgin that Friar Juan de Zumárraga ordered to be built in the place indicated by Saint Juan Diego, days after the declared apparition of the Virgin of Guadalupe, are preserved under it.
-From 1531 until his death in 1548, Juan Diego lived in this place (and his relics or remains are kept in the same place), in charge of taking care of the first temple.
+The foundations of the first two churches dedicated to the Virgin that Friar Juan de Zumárraga ordered to be built in the place indicated by Saint Juan Diego, days after the declared apparition of the Virgin of Guadalupe, are preserved under it.
+From 1531 until his death in 1548, Juan Diego lived in this place (and his relics or remains are kept in the same place), in charge of taking care of the first place of worship.